 4 Possible Solutions:

-1. If you are streaming songs via internet connection, try download the songs and play them offline.
+1. If you are streaming songs via an internet connection, try downloading the songs and play them offline.

 2. Force-quit Music app and restart it.

-3. Delete the certain songs that stops playing unexpectedly, then add it back again by searching in Apple Music library.
+3. Delete certain songs that stop playing unexpectedly, then add them back again by searching in the Apple Music library.